karakays/lfcs/README.md

 System accounts are created with `-r` option in `useradd` command.
 Properties

+* system accounts should never login provided with
+    - shell set `/usr/sbin/nologin`. even if a valid/correct password is entered, this shell prevents login
+    - they have invalid password by default
+* no aging information
 * uid's in a different range
-* no aging information

 System account should only be able to run programs.
 Default shell should be set to `/sbin/nologin` or `/usr/sbin/nologin` which prevents account to login.
 User is prompted with ```This account is currently is not available.``` message if it attempts to login.